 Removing the Possibility of False Positives

-Try to have five queries related to your state context and intent.
+Try to have five queries related to your intent context and intent.
 More is better.
-This gives the AI varied amount of information across each of these queries to calculate a certainty score that this answer is the best one for your customer based on its similarity of the customer's question to the queries you put in.
+This gives the AI varied amounts of information across each of these queries to calculate a certainty score that this answer is the best one for your customer based on its similarity of the customer's question to the queries you put in.

 Use the Necessary Condition feature to ensure customers get the right answer, even if their question matches the query.
 For example, you can make sure the customer gets a certain answer based on: